-Getting loads of traffic to your website is great, but not if it starts causing website slowdown or a full on crash.
+Getting loads of traffic to your website is great, but not if it starts causing website slowdown or a full-on crash.

 Again, this is going to be much more common if you’re with a shared hosting provider.
-If you start to exceed your allocated server processes, number of connections, database queries and so on, your provider might just temporarily take your site offline.
-Why?
-To protect everyone else who is sharing the server with you.
+If you start to exceed your allocated server processes, number of connections, database queries and so on, your provider might just temporarily take your site offline, to try and protect everyone else who is sharing the server with you.

-Again, the solution here is to go with a virtual private server (VPS) or dedicated hosting provider *cough*Nimbus*cough*.
-Note, though, that even if you do have your own VPS the server can go down if you’re maxing out your current resources.
-If so, you’ll need to consider an upgrade in order to handle traffic spikes.
+Of course, even if you do have your own VPS the server can still go down if you’re maxing out your current resources.

-Set up monitoring
+6 Set up monitoring